How the European Waltz Shaped the Argentine Tango. Roberto Pugliese Blog

 How the European Waltz Shaped the Argentine Tango

-The European waltz and the Argentine tango are two of the most popular and elegant dances in the world.
-They have different origins, styles, and expressions, but they also share some common elements and influences.
-In this article, we will explore how the European waltz shaped the Argentine tango, both historically and musically.
+The European waltz and the Argentine tango are two of the most iconic and elegant dances in the world.
+While they differ in origin, style, and expression, they also share historical and musical influences.
+This article explores how the European waltz contributed to shaping the Argentine tango.

 The Origin of the Waltz and the Tango